-The scientific opinion of the reference laboratory and, where the procedure laid down in Article 40(2a) is applicable, the views of the experts consulted, and any possible updates shall be included in the documentation of the notified body concerning the device.
-The notified body shall give due consideration to the views expressed in the scientific opinion of the reference laboratory, and, where applicable, by the experts consulted in accordance with Article 40(2a), when making its decision.
+The scientific opinion of the reference laboratory and, where the procedure laid down in the reference laboratory, and, where applicable, by the experts consulted in accordance with Article 40(2a), when making its decision.
 The notified body shall not deliver the certificate if the scientific opinion of the reference laboratory is unfavourable.